zhuganglie/svelteplay/src/routes/blog/learn-english-2.md

 <dl>
 <dt>Discuss the following questions:

 - Do you think it's ok to eat lots of chocolate?
-Why or why not?<br>
+Why or why not?<br />
-- In your opinion, why do people love eating chocolates?<br>
+- In your opinion, why do people love eating chocolates?<br />
 - What's your favourite chocolate brand?
-Why do you like it?<br>
+Why do you like it?<br />

 </dt>
 <dd>